lvphj/epydemiology/README.md

 myArr = epy.phjBinaryVarsToSquareMatrix()
 ```

-5. To clean a column of UK postcodes
+5. To clean a column of UK postcodes in a Pandas dataframe

 ```python
 myDF = epy.phjCleanUKPostcodeVariable()
 ```

-6. To select matched or unmatced case-control data (without replacement):
+6. To select matched or unmatced case-control data (without replacement) from Pandas dataframes

 ```python
 myDF = epy.phjSelectCaseControlDataset()
 ```
-7. To calculate odds and odds ratios for case-control studies
+7. To calculate odds and odds ratios for case-control studies for data stored in Pandas dataframe

 ```python
 myDF = epy.phjOddsRatio()
 ```
-8. To calculate relative risks for cross-sectional or longitudinal studies
+8. To calculate relative risks for cross-sectional or longitudinal studies for data stored in Pandas dataframe

 ```python
 myDF = epy.phjRelativeRisk()